Proposals (Phase 1)

 Intensive program

-Proposal which satisfy either or both of the following two conditions: (i) one requesting \(35 \le t_\mathrm{exp}/\mathrm{h} \le 140\); (ii) one requesting observing time over up to 6 consecutive semesters of \(\le 280\) hours in total.
+Proposal which satisfy either or both of the following two conditions: (i) one requesting \(35 \le t_\mathrm{exp}/\mathrm{h} \le 140\) in a semester; (ii) one requesting observing time over up to 6 consecutive semesters of \(\le 280\) hours in total.
 In either case, the maximum on-source time per semester is 140 hours.
 Same deadline as for Normal Open Use proposals. -

 Filler program

 Proposals which request equal to or less than 35 hours per proposal, and are specifically intended for observations during bad weather, i.e. seeing \(\ge 1.6''\) or transparency \(\le 0.4\) (see Observing constraints).
-Once the on-source exposure time of completed OBs of a filler program reaches 4 hours, the priority of the program will be lowered compare to other filler programs which have not yet reached 4 hour completion.
+Once the on-source exposure time of completed OBs of a filler program reaches 4 hours, the priority of the program will be lowered compare to other filler programs which have not yet reached a 4-hour completion.
 PIs can submit filler programs which have similar scientific objectives to their Normal/Intensive programs.
 Educational and public outreach programs are also welcomed as Filler programs.
-Same deadline as for Service Open Use proposals, which is typically 1 month after the Normal program.Monitoring proposals
+Same deadline as for Normal Open Use proposals.Monitoring proposals

-Starting from S18B, Subaru Telescope offers monitoring proposals, which are executed in shared-risk mode.
-A monitoring proposal is defined as a proposal whose scientific goal requires more than one observing block in the time domain.
+Starting in S18B, Subaru Telescope acceptss monitoring proposals, which, if successful, are executed in shared-risk mode.
+A monitoring proposal is defined as one a scientific goal of which requires more than one observing block in the time domain.
 Monitoring proposals can be submitted as either Normal or Intensive programs.
 The following requirements and remarks apply:

 Requirements.
 Monitoring programs for the HSC queue mode must satisfy the following conditions: